Sleepless (2017 film)

 Sleepless is a 2017 American action thriller film directed by Baran bo Odar and written by Andrea Berloff.
-A remake of the 2011 French film Sleepless Night, the film stars Jamie Foxx as a police officer who faces off against mobsters to rescue his son, T, who they kidnapped.
+A remake of the 2011 French film Sleepless Night, the film stars Jamie Foxx as a police officer who faces off against mobsters to rescue his son, whom they kidnapped.
 Michelle Monaghan, Dermot Mulroney, David Harbour, T.I., Gabrielle Union, and Scoot McNairy also star.

 This film was released in the United States on January 13, 2017, by Open Road Films.
 It received generally negative reviews from critics.
 The film grossed $33 million against a budget of $30 million.

 Plot

 In Las Vegas, LVMPD policemen Vincent Downs and his partner Sean Cass rob a shipment of cocaine belonging to entrepreneur Stanley Rubino, who intended to sell it to mobster Rob Novak, the son of a powerful mob boss.
 The two cops volunteer to investigate the robbery in order to cover up their involvement, clashing with Internal Affairs investigators Jennifer Bryant and her superior Doug Dennison, who are suspicious of the pair.
 Vincent is estranged from his wife Dena, who is getting remarried, and has minimal involvement in the life of his 16-year-old son T.

 While driving T to a soccer game, Vincent is ambushed by Rubino's men, who stab him in the abdomen and kidnap his son – demanding the stolen cocaine back in exchange for T's life.
 Vincent retrieves the cocaine from Cass, places it in a duffel bag, and leaves it in the ventilation shaft of one of the bathrooms in Rubino's casino, hoping he can negotiate his son's release before handing over his leverage.
 He is unknowingly followed by Bryant, who, now convinced he is a dirty cop, retrieves the bag and hides it in the women's locker room nearby.

 Without the drugs, Vincent is forced to present Rubino with bags of sugar to ensure T's safety, but Novak uncovers his ruse, and T is recaptured by Rubino's men, while Vincent manages to escape.
 Meanwhile, after coming up empty while searching the casino for Vincent, Dennison is convinced he's gotten away and directs Bryant to go home and get some sleep.
 Bryant gives him the key to the women's locker with the cocaine and heads for the exit.

 Vincent enters the casino as a janitor, but crosses paths with Bryant on her way out and is chased into one of the hotel rooms.
 They fight, and he subdues her before revealing he's been undercover on behalf of Internal Affairs for the last two years to dismantle the crime ring within the police department.
 He knows Cass is a drug-runner, knew details about a previous investigation by Bryant, and is now attempting to find the senior member of law enforcement that is covering everything up.